KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/sepia.rst

 .. contents::

-This is the `FilterSepia <http://www.mltframework.org/bin/view/MLT/FilterSepia|>`_  MLT frame work filter.
+This is the `Sepia <https://www.mltframework.org/plugins/FilterSepia/>`_ MLT filter.

 Turns clip colors to sepia.

 https://youtu.be/gD5bJBJp79M

 https://youtu.be/wVFfb4E9ztQ